sourcegraph/about/docs/server/tutorials/extensions.md

 #### Allowing specific extensions to be inherited from Sourcegraph.com

-You can also set [`extensions.allowRemoteExtensions](https://about.sourcegraph.com/docs/config/site/#allowRemoteExtensions) so that only extensions in that list will be inherited from Sourcegraph.com:
+On Sourcegraph Enterprise, you can also set [`extensions.allowRemoteExtensions`](https://about.sourcegraph.com/docs/config/site/#allowRemoteExtensions) so that only extensions in that list will be inherited from Sourcegraph.com:

 ```json
 {